 And those aren’t the only chemicals known to be toxic.
 In 1999, the European Union banned all pthalates, chemicals used to soften plastic, in childrens’ toys because they can leach out of plastic when chewed or sucked and may cause cancer, mutations, and reproductive damage.
 The U.S. didn’t follow the EU’s lead in banning pthalates in children’s toys until 2017, so pacifiers and teething rings manufactured before then may contain them.

 Even if we stop eating off or chewing on plastic, the plastic manufacturing process has health implications.
 When Formosa Plastics Corp. built a factory in southeast Texas, ranchers noticed their steers losing weight, cows miscarrying more frequently, and calves being born with birth defects or stillborn.
 Texas A & M researchers discovered DNA damage in the cows living near the factory.
 The cattle downwind had the most damage.

-There’s a plastic waste dump site in the Pacific Ocean twice the size of the continental United States.
-According to a UN Environmental Program estimate, over a million seabirds and more than 100,000 marine mammals die every year from ingesting plastic debris.
+A huge soup of plastic waste in the Pacific Ocean is estimated to be somewhere between the size of Texas to twice the size of the continental United States.
+According to one estimate, over a million seabirds and more than 100,000 marine mammals die every year from ingesting plastic debris.

 A non-renewable resource

 Plastic is a petroleum by-product, and more Americans are looking critically at our reliance on petroleum products.
 We had a devastating look at the downsides of petroleum extraction and distribution when thousands of gallons of oil spewed into the Gulf of Mexico after BP’s Deepwater Horizon rig exploded in 2009.

 And it’s not just massive oil spills that pollute our environment.
 Minor petroleum leaks and spills contaminate soils or wash into storm drains and pollute waterways.